rpede/MobileProgramming24/_interactivity/photos.md

 application.
 With words like *route* and *page*.

-By default a MaterialApp will show the widget that is given by the `home` parameter.
+By default, a MaterialApp will show the widget that is given by the `home` parameter.
 The Navigator can be used to change the widget being shown.